-The FDA surprisingly decided to prohibit the sale of MNM in November 2022.
+The FDA surprisingly decided to prohibit the sale of NMN in November 2022.
 The supplement was banned without notice regarding its safety and efficacy.
-It was widely believed that the FDA may have favored drug makers as opposed to the producers of dietary supplements.
+It was widely believed that the FDA may have favored drugmakers as opposed to the producers of dietary supplements.
 Nonetheless, NMN requires more research to test potential safety concerns.

 Result of higher NAD+ levels by taking NMN?

-The main issue regarding NMN supplementation has been that the safety cannot be accurately assessed because of dosing.
+The main issue regarding NMN use has been that the safety cannot be accurately assessed because of dosing.
 Therefore, recommendations regarding safe levels for long-term administration have been elusive.

 Rigorous scientific preclinical and clinical studies are lacking.
 Much of the criticism regarding the lack of clinical research is that manufacturers have found that low profit margins make it challenging to fund clinical research.

-One reason the FDA halted the sale and marketing of NMN are due to the lack of regulation.
-For example, there is no distinction between the marketing and sale of NMN products as either functional food products or regulated therapeutic drugs.
+One reason the FDA halted the sale and marketing of NMN is due to the lack of regulation.
+Currently, there is no distinction between the marketing and sale of NMN products.
 In addition, without clinical research to prove safety, there are many unknowns.

 As much as scientists know about the benefits of taking NMN, much more research is necessary because it's still in its infancy.
-Once more data is analyzed, researchers will have a better indication of how effective NMN supplements are for increasing longevity.
+Once more data is analyzed, researchers will have a better indication of how effective NMN products may be for increasing longevity.